WorkCover WA values good customer service. You can view our Customer Service Charter here.

 WorkCover WA is committed to providing access and support to people from non-English speaking backgrounds.
 If you require assistance to provide your feedback, you may request the services of an interpreter through WorkCover WA.

 Alternatively, you may choose to use the Translating and Interpreting Service (TIS), which provides a free, national 24 hour telephone interpreting service.
-The number is 131 450.Information in other formats
+The number is 131 450.Customer First Feedback Electronic Form

 - respond to verbal feedback within five (5) working days